 Why is it important to find your niche?

 A niche means you are catering to a specific interest or audience.
 This takes the guesswork out of marketing your content because it’s targeted and relevant to what people want from you on that particular channel.
+Someone who has found his perfect YouTube niche is body builder/entrepreneur Mike Rashid.

 It also gives experts an opportunity to share knowledge with those who may not have professional experience in their field, which can help advance the education of the general public.